practicaldsc/fa24/syllabus.md

 {: .yellow }
 **We use the term "office hours" but really, office hours are held in a common room where you can come to work on assignments, meet your classmates, and get help from course staff.
 We don’t bite and we would love to see you in office hours!**

-Office hours are your chance to ask for general help, clarification on homeworks, and to review previous homework.
+Office hours are your chance to ask for general help, clarification on homeworks, and to review previous homeworks.
 Course staff will not tell you if your answer is correct, and it is inappropriate to ask.
 Here are some really good questions to ask instead:
 - I got confused about a concept in class.
 Can you explain it?
 - When the assignment says X, does it mean A or B?
 - My code is giving a weird error - can you help me understand why?